zoomio/tagify/README.md

 In a code (see [cmd/cli/cli.go](https://raw.githubusercontent.com/zoomio/tagify/master/cmd/cli/cli.go)).

-Use `-no-stop` flag to disable filtering out of the [stop-words](https://github.com/zoomio/stopwords/blob/master/stopwords.go).
+Use `-no-stop` flag to disable filtering out of the [stop-words](https://github.com/zoomio/stopwords).

 ## Installation

 ### Binary

-Get the latest [release](https://github.com/zoomio/tagify/releases/latest) of the Tagify by running this command in your shell:
+Get the latest [release](https://github.com/zoomio/tagify/releases/latest) by running this command in your shell:

 For MacOS:
 ```bash